AdvancedCustomFields/acf-field-type-template/acf-FIELD-NAME/readme.txt

 == Installation ==

-1. Copy the `acf-FIELD_NAME` folder into your `wp-content/plugins` folder
+1. Copy the `acf-FIELD-NAME` folder into your `wp-content/plugins` folder
 2. Activate the FIELD_LABEL plugin via the plugins admin page
 3. Create a new field via ACF and select the FIELD_LABEL type
-4. Please refer to the description for more info regarding the field type settings
+4. Read the description above for usage instructions

 == Changelog ==